MedMaxLab/selfEEG/Paper/paper.md

 # Related open-source projects
-Despite several deep learning frameworks were developed for the analysis of EEG data, a library focused on the construction of self-supervised learning pipelines on EEG data is still not available to the best of our knowledge, hindering the advancement of the scientific knowledge and the progress in the field.
+Despite several deep learning frameworks having been developed for the analysis of EEG data, a library focused on the construction of self-supervised learning pipelines on EEG data is still not available to the best of our knowledge, hindering the advancement of the scientific knowledge and the progress in the field.
 A comprehensive review of open-source projects related to neuroscientific data analysis is provided in [@app13095472].
 Few examples are EEG-DL [@eegdl] and [torchEEG](https://github.com/torcheeg/torcheeg), which characterized for their completeness and spread among the neuroscientific community.

 # Future development
 Considering how rapidly self-supervised learning is evolving, this library is expected to be constantly updated by the authors and the open-source community, especially by adding novel SSL algorithms, deep learning models, and functionalities that can enhance the comparison between different developed strategies.
-In particular, the authors plan to continue working on SelfEEG during the next years via several ongoing European and national projects.
+In particular, the authors plan to continue working on selfEEG during the next years via several ongoing European and national projects.

 # CRediT Authorship Statement